-This isn't about the four-legged variety dodging game hunters and missiles launched by school children on an excursion led by a teacher who secretly hopes that one of them falls into the pit so as to stage a rescue for the ever present handy cam.
-Rather, this hind-legged cool cat wears a basketball singlet (and shorts), a mean grin and struts court-side at all Sydney Kings games at the Kingdome.
+Sweat is the measure of champions and there is nothing sweatier than the inside of the hind-legged cool cat who wears a basketball singlet and shorts, a mean grin and struts court-side at all Sydney Kings home games.
 Sporting "the cool and charm of The Fonz, the attitude and beef of Hollywood Hulk Hogan and Arnold Schwarzenegger and the cheek and comedy of Harpo Marx," this potent jungle mix of traits is what's known to the Sydney Kings fans simply as, The Lion.

 At the end of the 1994 NBL season (in which the North Melbourne Giants are crowned champions having defeated the Adelaide 36ers) Kings management held a board meeting with talks concerning game night production and their proposed new mascot—a lion.
 Days earlier, they happened upon a cub lying motherless outside on the doorstep of their front office.
 The passion in his eyes caught their attention and the managers decided that after six years into the franchise, they had finally found their champion, their costumed ambassador—their mascot.